UCDglobalchange/gdstem/index.md

 ## Active development

 GDSTEM is under active **development, calibration, and evaluation**.
-Current work focuses on improving model performance, expanding the representation of ecosystem disturbance, and developing systematic approaches for model calibration and benchmarking.
+Current efforts include continued model improvement, global calibration and benchmarking, and development of new ecosystem disturbance capabilities.

 A comprehensive **model description and evaluation manuscript is currently in preparation**.
-Additional scientific results and model documentation will be added to this website as that work progresses.
+Scientific results, documentation, and the current model source code will be made available as this work progresses.

-Learn more about the [Model](model.html), meet the [Development Team](team.html), or explore [Publications](publications.html) associated with GDSTEM and its scientific lineage.
+Learn more about the [Model](model.html), explore [Publications](publications.html), meet the [Development Team](team.html), or read about the model's [history and scientific lineage](about.html).